 - List and photograph items that you are removing from the home.
 If an item has damage or other factors that affect value, be sure to note or photograph them to avoid claims that you caused the problem after the date of separation.

 - Take important documents such as tax returns, bank statements, investment account statements, receipts, etc. or make copies of them before you leave.
-Any document that shows the existence or value of an asset may be important.
-Scanned or photocopies of all important documents will be sufficient in most cases.
+Any document that shows the existence or value of an asset, or details of a debt, may be important.
+Scanned or photocopies of all important documents will be sufficient in most situations.